yelitzalopez/Seraphthorn/CRISPR/README.md

 Genomic engineering with CRISPR-Cas9
 * Predicting effects of genetic changes (33:51/46:15)
 * Genetic code is the same in bacteria and humans.
 Predicting protein folding in 3D of 20 different primary amino acids.
 There are emergent properties based on folding (40:00/46:15)
+* IP opportunities in improvements to designing guide RNA molecules and to modify the enzymes itself (45:00/46:15)

   https://www.youtube.com/watch?v=p-t5VrCtY1Q